Automatic transfers and updated FCP timelines

 Editing setup

-HoBSoft set up the amazing automatic update of the Final Cut Pro editing stations in Walking the Dog and Europacorp/Pumpkin3D.
+HoBSoft set up automatic updating of Final Cut Pro editing stations in Walking the Dog and Europacorp/Pumpkin3D.

-Whenever something was marked ready in Paris or Brussels the footage would automatically be updated in the Ready track in the FCP.
+Whenever something was marked ready in one studio it would automatically be available in FCP in all studios.

 Security